timfulker/musobuddy/replit.md

 System reliability: Comprehensive 4-phase fix applied (11/08/2025) addressing "architectural debt collapse" with enterprise-grade reliability for contract signing, unified authentication middleware, storage audit, and real-time system health monitoring.
 TypeScript infrastructure: Complete TypeScript error resolution achieved (08/08/2025) across entire server codebase including authentication middleware, routing systems, and all API endpoints with proper type interfaces and async/await patterns.
 Stripe integration: Unified signup flow where ALL users (including free trial) must go through Stripe first to register credit cards.
 30-day free trial period.
 Can deploy with TEST keys for testing, switch to LIVE keys for production launch (updated 11/08/2025).
+Deployment timeline: User will NOT deploy for approximately one month (as of 08/08/2025).
+System ready for launch when user decides to proceed.

 ## System Architecture